 - 1 pinch kosher salt

-- 3 tablespoons sliced almonds (21 grams)
+- 3 tablespoons sliced almonds (21 grams) or any chopped nuts

 - 2 tablespoons plus 1 teaspoon extra-virgin olive oil or melted unsalted butter